This post may contain affiliate links. Please see disclosure form more information.

 When the pressure is fully released, remove the lid.
 Then, use a hot mitt to lift the trivet, including the carcass, out of the pressure cooker and into the sink or large bowl.
 It’s very hot, so don’t dump it into the trash bag yet.

 Place a large mesh strainer over a large mixing bowl, and carefully pour the stock into the bowl.
-The strainer will catch any leftover turkey bones and anything else you don’t want going into your delicious stock.
+The strainer will strain any leftover turkey bones and anything else you don’t want going into your delicious stock.

 Allow the stock to cool down for a little bit at room temperature.
 Then, you can refrigerate the stock or freeze it.
 The easiest way to remove fat from turkey stock is after it solidifies in the refrigerator.